ayhem18/pytorch_modular/simClr/debugging_list.md

 * It is possible that all images are close to each others.
 As we can see the similarity measures are very close for the nearest 5 neighbors.
 One possible solution is to use the dot product instead of the cosine similarity.
 This can also be debugged by tracking the variance of similarities across training

 * The paper authors use the LARS optimizer.
 The latter is claimed to be more suitable for large batch training.
 The learning rate is set to 0.3 * (batch size / 256).
 Using this setting might lead to more stable training

+* easier ?? dataset
+* different backbone maybe (Vision Transfer)

 # Iteration 2: